NamgyuCho/Linelet-code-and-YorkUrban-LineSegment-DB/README.md

 Please note that current version is not well optimized.
 We plan to optimize and re-write in C-language when it is possible.

-If you find the code useful, please consider citing the following
+If you find the code or dataset useful, please consider citing the following

 ```
 @ARTICLE{Namgyu2017TPAMI,